nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Locating students by name : `find`

+If you only remember fragments of a student's name, you can use feature to lookup that student.

-Finds students whose names contain any of the given keywords.
+This command finds students whose names contain any of the given keywords.

+You can use the [`list`](#listing-all-students--list) command if you want to view all students again.

 Format: `find KEYWORD [MORE_KEYWORDS]`